cognitedata/function-action/README.md

 That API-key should have CDF capabilities required to run the code within the Function itself

 #### Optional
+1. `common_folder`:  The path to the folder containing code that is shared between all functions.
+Defaults to `common/`
 1. `cdf_project`: The name of your CDF project/tenant.
 Inferred from your API-keys.
 Will be validated with API-keys if provided
 2. `cdf_base_url`: Base url of your CDF tenant, defaults to _https://api.cognitedata.com_
 3. `function_file`: The name of the file with your main function (defaults to `handler.py`)